mystise/BL2_Converter/README.md

     cargo build

-This project was built for Rust version 1.17 Beta in March 2017.
+This project was built for Rust version 1.17 Beta in April 2017.
 While this is the version used to build the project, earlier and later versions will likely work fine.
 (No promises)

 To install Rust, go to https://www.rust-lang.org/en-US/